The Tools for a Good Life

 Swap out guilt with action and a lot of gratitude.

-Tool #1: The Cradle of Compassion, Pt.
-1
+Tool #1: The Cradle of Compassion

 Compassion, like a Cradle is portable, always warm, and fits right around us when we are feeling frail, weak, and small.